This post may contain affiliate links. See my disclosure policy.

 Instructions

-- Cover the bowl and refrigerate for at least 30 minutes or up to four hours.
+- Add the chicken, cover the bowl, and refrigerate for at least 30 minutes or up to four hours.

 - Preheat the oven to 200C/400F and let the chicken sit at room temperature.